- Also known as

-The Eastern mediterranean trip also provided a new business venture.
-During his stay in Turkey he discovered loop pile towelling and brought a sample back to England where machinery was invented to manufacture it in the family cotton mill in Stockport.
+The eastern Mediterranean trip also provided a new business venture.
+During his stay in Turkey he discovered loop pile towelling and brought a sample back to England, where machinery was invented to manufacture it in the family cotton mill in Stockport.
 The exhibition of the new product at the Great Exhibition in the Crystal Palace in 1851 not only furthered his enterprise but also enabled him to see ethnographic exhibits from around the world.
-During subsequent expeditions to North America, Cuba, Mexico and Algeria as well as Europe the collected and purchased thousands of objects from around the world.
+During subsequent expeditions to North America, Cuba, Mexico and Algeria, as well as Europe, he collected and purchased thousands of objects from around the world.
 He took advice on how to organise his collection from the Danish archaeologist Christian Thomsen and employed Steinhauer to catalogue his material.
-In 1860 he visited the Somme valley where the association of stone tools with the remains of extinct animals had been deemed to prove a much greater length of human antiquity than allowed by historical estimates.
-Fascinated by this and the implications of Darwin's evidence of evolution he teamed up with the eminent French palaeontologist Edouard Lartet (q.v.) and financed the excavation of a number of important sites in the Vezere valley around Les Eyzies, Dordogne France.
+In 1860 he visited the Somme valley, where the association of stone tools with the remains of extinct animals had been deemed to prove a much greater length of human antiquity than was allowed by historical estimates.
+Fascinated by this and the implications of Darwin's evidence of evolution, he teamed up with the eminent French palaeontologist Edouard Lartet (q.v.) and financed the excavation of a number of important sites in the Vezere valley around Les Eyzies, Dordogne France.
 In the course of this work he often developed inferences using his knowledge and experience of ethnographic material.
 This was a distinguishing feature of his work.

 Christy was elected to the Royal Society in 1865 but did not live to take his place there.
 He was also a Fellow of the Geological Society and the Linnean Society.The bulk of his large collection was offered to the British Museum by the trustees of his estate (who included AW Franks [q.v.]) and was accepted c.
 1868.
 The collection remained on display at his house in Victoria Street until after the removal of the natural history collections to South Kensington in the 1880s.
 In 1874, the Trustees gave some 425 antiquities (Egyptian, Greek, Cypriot and Roman) to the Ashmolean Museum, Oxford.
 Christy also left a sum of money (used to establish the Christy Fund [q.v.]) that allowed for the occasional purchase of important collections or individual objects.

-Additional Information on his collection at the British Museum [by Marjorie Caygill]:
+Additional information on his collection at the British Museum [provided by Marjorie Caygill]:

 At the same time, Franks’s clerk, T.K.
-Gay seems to have been going through the objects, producing the Christy slips starting with 1.
-He died in 1874 and the work was taken over by (Charles?)
-Hercules Read.
+Gay, seems to have been going through the objects, producing the Christy slips starting with 1.
+He died in 1874 and the work was taken over by Charles Hercules Read.
 This series goes up to 9999 then starts again with a + sign.
-At a relatively early stage objects added to the collection e.g. purchases from the Christy Fund, donations from Franks and others to the Christy Collection, are incorporated into this series.
+At a relatively early stage, objects added to the Christy Collection (e.g. purchases using the Christy Fund, donations from Franks and others) are incorporated into this series.
 These are usually clearly marked with the name of the donor – Christy objects are not usually annotated as coming from him.
 Objects actually from Christy seem to peter out in the 4000s.
 The Christy slips do not always give their provenance, e.g. some Mexican objects in the collection.
-For example, although some Christy slips are marked ‘Doyle’ some objects, obviously from Percy Doyle’s sale at Sotheby’s, are not so marked.
-There are also in the AOA archives some early Christy Collection registers post 1865.
+For example, although some Christy slips are marked ‘Doyle,’ some objects obviously from Percy Doyle’s sale at Sotheby’s are not so marked.
+There are also in the AOA archives some early Christy Collection registers post-1865.

 Quite how Gay and Read acquired the information in the slips we do not yet know.
-There may have been notes and in some instances it looks as though labels are being copied.
+There may have been notes and in some instances it looks as though labels were being copied.

-At the same time, Franks was continuing with the BM registers – the 0000,0000,00 series which is how ethnographic objects from 1753 onwards were recorded after the beginning of the 19th century.
-On the whole, it seems that Franks and Read largely kept ethnographic material within the Christy Collection series with other objects using the BM numbers.
+At the same time, Franks was continuing with the BM registers – the 0000,0000,00 series, which is how ethnographic objects were recorded after the beginning of the 19th century.
+On the whole, it seems that Franks and Read largely kept ethnographic material within the Christy Collection series, with other objects receiving the BM numbers.